donishadsmith/neurocaps/paper/paper.md

 **neurocaps.exceptions**

 This module contains a custom exception - `BIDSQueryError`.
-Since NeuroCAPs utilizes PyBIDS, a Python package for querying BIDS-compliant directories, this exception was created to guide users and provide potential fixes when no subject IDs are detected in the specified BIDS directories.
+Since NeuroCAPs utilizes PyBIDS [@Yarkoni2019], a Python package for querying BIDS-compliant directories, this exception was created to guide users and provide potential fixes when no subject IDs are detected in the specified BIDS directories.

 **neurocaps.extraction**

 This module contains the `TimeseriesExtractor` class, which:

-- extracts resting-state and task-based data using Schaefer parcellation, AAL parcellation, or manually defined parcellations for spatial dimensionality reduction.
+- extracts both resting-state and task-based functional MRI data using lateralized brain parcellations (such as the Schaefer [@Schaefer2018], Automated Anatomical Labeling [@Tzourio-Mazoyer2002], and Human Connectome Project extended [@Huang2022] parcellations) for spatial dimensionality reduction.
 - leverages Nilearn's [@Nilearn] `NiftiLabelsMasker` to perform nuisance regression and censoring of high-motion volumes using fMRIPrep-derived regressors, and stores the extracted timeseries information in a dictionary mapping subject IDs to run IDs and their associated timeseries.